abhinav/git-spice/doc/reference.md

 Rename a branch

-Renames a branch tracked by gs, updating internal references to the branch.
+Renames a branch tracked by git-spice, updating internal references to the branch.

 If you renamed a branch without using this command,